 8. Universal power adapter

-When you’re travelling abroad, be mindful of the electrical outlet in your destination because it might not be the same as the one in the Philippines.
+When you’re travelling abroad, be mindful of the electrical outlet at your destination because it might not be the same as the one in the Philippines.
 That’s why there’s such a thing as a universal power adapter which you can change any time into the connector that you need to plug your device.
-You can buy a universal adapter in stores like True Value and SM Appliance.
+You can buy a universal adapter at stores like True Value and SM Appliance.

 9. A trusty power bank

 If you’re the type to regularly go on social media and use Google maps while travelling, no doubt your battery will be drained before your day has ended.
 Packing a power bank in your day bag can literally save you from getting lost or scared in an unfamiliar territory!

 10. A simple face mask